ohjeyy93/MaRS/playground/Mars_SOP_Sarah/MaRSsop.md

 	**DO NOT disturb the ring of separated magnetic beads.**

 9. With the Library amplification plate on the magnetic stand, wash the beads with freshly prepared 80% ethanol as follows:
-      a.
-Using a multichannel pipette, add 200 μl of freshly prepared 80% ethanol to each sample well.
+      * Using a multichannel pipette, add 200 μl of freshly prepared 80% ethanol to each sample well.
-      b.
-Incubate the plate on the magnetic stand for 30 seconds at room temperature.
+      * Incubate the plate on the magnetic stand for 30 seconds at room temperature.
-      c.
-Carefully remove and discard the ethanol.
+      * Carefully remove and discard the ethanol.

      **Note: The beads are not drawn out easily when in alcohol, so it is not necessary to leave any supernatant behind.**

 10. With the Library amplification plate on the magnetic stand, perform a second ethanol wash as follows:
-      a.
-Using a multichannel pipette, add 180 μl of freshly prepared 80% ethanol to each sample well.
+      * Using a multichannel pipette, add 180 μl of freshly prepared 80% ethanol to each sample well.
-      b.
-Incubate the plate on the magnetic stand for 30 seconds.
+      * Incubate the plate on the magnetic stand for 30 seconds.
-      c.
-Carefully remove and discard all the ethanol.
+      * Carefully remove and discard all the ethanol.
-      d.
-Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.
+      * Use a P20 multichannel pipette with fine pipette tips to remove excess ethanol.
 11. With the Library amplification plate still on the magnetic stand, allow the beads to air‐dry for 15 minutes.

     **NOTE: make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.**